docknetwork/api-docs/source/index.html.md

 }
 ```

-### did_create
+### credential_unrevoke
-This event indicates a DID has been created.
-It will fire when a DID has been created.
+This event indicates a credential has been unrevoked.
+It will fire when a credential has been unrevoked.

+<div style="clear:both"></div>

 > SAMPLE JSON PAYLOAD